AdamKomarowski/unrealtechart/book/profiling/index.md

 {% include figure image_path="/assets/images/Lumen/RestartEditor.png" alt="" caption="__Comments:__ Restart Editor" %}

+The Mesh Distance Field resolution is determined based on the imported scale of the static mesh.

+If you apply significant scaling to placed instances, use the Distance Field Resolution Scale to compensate.

+{% include figure image_path="/assets/images/Lumen/GenerateMeshDistanceField.png" alt="" caption="__Comments:__ Mesh Distance Fields Resolution Scale" %}

+By default, Lumen traces against each mesh distance field for the first few meters for accuracy, and then traces the merged global distance field for the rest of each ray.

+GlobalDistanceFields

+{% include figure image_path="/assets/images/Lumen/GlobalDistanceFields.png" alt="" caption="__Comments:__ Global Distance Fields" %}

+This approach is used for objects farther from the camera, allowing our traces to be much faster and less dependent on scene complexity.

+Scenes that contain areas with many small objects packed together should consider baking these into a single mesh or setting the software tracing mode to Global Traces.
+This may reduce overall quality but will improve performance.

+{% include figure image_path="/assets/images/Lumen/GDSF.png" alt="" caption="__Comments:__ Global Distance Fields" %}

+Scenes that have areas with many small objects packed together should consider baking them into a single mesh or setting the software tracing mode to Global Traces.
+This may reduce overall quality but will improve performance.

+{% include figure image_path="/assets/images/Lumen/GlobalTracing.png" alt="" caption="__Comments:__ Global Global Tracing" %}

 - Lumen is disabled on Medium and Low settings, which means that fallback setup should be provided for those platforms.